 As seen on Moby Affiliates

 Very quickly, Instagram Ads have become a high priority for marketers.
 As Instagram has continued to mature as a platform, a variety of new ad formats have been introduced over the past year – Story, Carousel, Slideshow, Video, and Single Image – and with strong effectiveness among audiences.
-Instagram has become a compelling platform to advertisers because it is connected to the larger Facebook ecosystem, which provides rich data and audience targeting capabilities.
+Instagram has become a compelling platform for advertisers because it is connected to the larger Facebook ecosystem, which provides rich data and audience targeting capabilities.
 There is also Facebook and Instagram’s undeniable scale.
-The more discoverability of Instagram profiles and scale from existing followers has encouraged a significant number of publishers, influencers, and brands to prioritize Instagram, creating a content-rich environment that complements a variety of content-driven advertising.
+The more discoverability of Instagram profiles and scale from existing followers has encouraged a significant number of publishers, influencers, and brands to prioritize Instagram.
+As a result, creating a content-rich environment that complements a variety of content-driven advertising.

 Stories & Carousel Ads

 Carousel ads leverage the popularity of the swiping action on phones, which have made it a likable ad format offering for users.
 Currently, Facebook is testing a new carousel ad format that can include three photos or videos in the same post instead of just one.
-Tripling the images in an ad gives marketers greater creative freedom and the ability to show a sequence of three static images or 15-second videos that maintain a narrative or lead to a call to action.
+Tripling the images in an ad gives marketers greater creative freedom.
+Also, the ability to show a sequence of three static images or 15-second videos that maintain a narrative or lead to a call to action.

-For Story Ads, make the first second visually compelling with bold colors, clean fonts and a prominent logo.
+For Story Ads, make the first second visually compelling with bold colors, clean fonts, and a prominent logo.
 Make your product the focal point of the video upfront and add music to set the tone, and grab the attention of audiences.
 See this example from The Gap, which includes all these elements:

 Slideshow ads are looping video ads with up to 10 images and music.
-It’s similar to a carousel ad, but the content scrolls on its own along to music.
+It’s similar to a carousel ad, but the content scrolls on its own along to the music.
 You can upload an existing slideshow or create a new slideshow using the Facebook Ads Manager.
 Simply upload your images, arrange them to your liking, adjust the settings, and select your music.
 Just like a video ad, you can also choose a thumbnail and upload video captions.

 Single Image Ads

 Single Image ads are what they say they are — ads with a single image.
 If you choose this format, you can create up to six ads with one image each.
 Single image ads are much easier to create than carousel ads.
-The first thing to do is to select the images for your ad, and you’ll want to be continually testing hundreds of images monthly to find winners.
+The first thing to do is to select the images for your ad.
+Next, you’ll want to be continually testing hundreds of images monthly to find winners.
 Then select the text field with your caption for the ad.
 The caption may include up to 300 characters and Facebook recommends using 125 characters.
-If you want to drive traffic to your site, select “Add a website URL” to fill in your website URL and select a call-to-action button.
+Finally, if you want to drive traffic to your site, select “Add a website URL” to fill in your website URL and select a call-to-action button.

 A Winning Strategy on Instagram this Year